LucasStraps/CSharp-players-guide-project/README.md

 # CSharp-players-guide-project
-Solutions to the challenges from the book "C# Player's Guide"
+My solutions to the challenges from the book "C# Player's Guide" from R. B. Whitaker.